Bonnie Geld, MSW

 Senior Consulting Associate

 Matt Boettcher, LMSW-AP, LCSW, MSW, CMAC is a Senior Consulting Associate.
 Mr. Boettcher is the Vice President of Comprehensive Care Management for the Central Texas Division of Baylor Scott & White Health, the largest non-profit health care system in Texas with 48 hospitals, 1006 patient access points, and 48,000 employees.
 Mr. Boettcher is responsible for the oversight of all Central Texas system hospitals, clinics, and post-acute settings for Case Management, Social Work, and Utilization Review.
 Mr. Boettcher has been in leadership and direct care roles in Case Management and Social Work for more than 30 years including as an Interim Director through CCM, VP, Director, and Manager of Case Management in large urban institutions and multi-hospital systems.
-Mr. Boettcher is a frequent national speaker, lecturer, and quoted content expert on topics including development of RN/MSW case management teams, health care for the uninsured/undocumented, and reducing length of stay in high acuity patients.
+Mr. Boettcher is a frequent national speaker, lecturer, and quoted content expert on topics including Development of RN/MSW Case Management teams, health care for the uninsured/undocumented, and reducing the length of stay in high acuity patients.
 Mr. Boettcher earned his bachelor’s degree from Bethany College and a MSW from Columbia University.

 Tina Davis, RN, MS, CMAC